sfigg/commercialization-public/manufacture/wcos/core-manufacturing-guide.md

 #### <span id="image_configuration_file"></span>ImgGen and image configuration files

-Use image configuration file to merge your feature manifests with those from your partners to create an image that you can flash to your devices.
+Use image configuration file to merge your packages and feature manifests with those from your partners to create an image that you can flash to your devices.

 To design devices for different markets, use the feature ID tags from your feature manifests to decide which packages make it to your final images.